 - 600 g Luganighe Sausage, simmered for 20 minutes in plain water

 - 800 ml meat, chicken or vegetable stock

 - 100 g grated hard cheese, Parmesan is fine

 - In a large pan, melt the butter and sweat the onions over low heat without letting it caramelize

 - Add the rice and mix well.
 Saute over low heat until rice turns translucent

 - Add white wine and turn up the heat.
-Stirring constantly until white wine is completely absorbed by rice
+Stirring constantly until the white wine is completely absorbed by the rice

-- Add stock to rice.
-Stop adding stock when rice has been covered by liquid.
+- Add stock to the rice.
+Stop adding stock when the rice has been covered by liquid.
 Bring to the boil and reduce heat to a simmer.
-Leave rice uncovered and stir occasionally to prevent bottom from burning.
-Add more stock if liquid has been reduced too much.
+Leave rice uncovered and stir occasionally to prevent the bottom from burning.
+Add more stock if the liquid has been reduced too much.
 Keep simmering until rice is creamy and al dente (approximately 20 minutes)